Frequently Asked Question

 Asset(s) endowed as Hibah must fulfil these requirements:

-The asset may be movable or movable or immovable property free from encumbrances and must be halal (that is permitted or allowed by Syariah Law).
+- The asset may be movable or immovable property free from encumbrances and must be halal (that is permitted or allowed by Syariah Law).

 The asset(s) must have value under Syariah Law.